Roy McMillan: Early life

 McMillan was born in Bonham, Texas, and attended Bonham High School where he was a member of the football, basketball, tennis, and the track and field teams.
 Although his high school did not have a baseball team, he did play as a third baseman on the town softball team.
 After high school, Roy attended Texas A&M University for one semester hoping to play sports of some kind but, returned to Bonham after failing to make the football team.

-In 1947 at the age of 16, McMillan attended a Cincinnati Reds try-out camp in McKinney, Texas conducted by Red scout Hack Miller.
+In 1947, McMillan attended a Cincinnati Reds try-out camp in McKinney, Texas conducted by Red scout Hack Miller.
 Although his baseball experience was extremely limited, Miller saw his athletic ability, especially his ability to catch ground balls.
 In 1947 he was assigned to the Ballinger Cats of the Longhorn League.
 By the 1950 season, he had progressed to the top of the minor league ladder with the Tulsa Oilers where he produced a .274 batting average.